What is Acetaminophen?

 The exact mechanism of action of acetaminophen is not known.Acetaminophen helps relieve pain by blocking pain signals within the central nervous system (brain and spinal cord).
 It may reduce the production of prostaglandins in the brain.
 Prostaglandins are chemicals that cause inflammation and swelling.
 Acetaminophen relieves pain by elevating the pain threshold, that is, by requiring a greater amount of pain to develop before a person feels it.
 It reduces fever through its action on the heat-regulating centre of the brain.
-Specifically, it tells the centre to lower the body’s temperature when the temperature is elevated.
+Specifically, it tells the center to lower the body temperature when it rises.

 What is Acetaminophen used for?